ISISNeutronMuon/MDANSE/Doc/pages/T_Batch.rst

 Step 4: Run the Batch Job
 --------------------------

-With the script ready, execute it to start the batch processing.
+With the batch script customized to your requirements, you can now execute it to start the batch processing.
+Use the following command to run the batch script:

 .. code-block:: bash

    # Command to run the batch script
    bash run_mdanse_batch.sh

+This command will initiate the analysis for all the trajectory files specified in your script.

 Step 5: Monitoring Progress
 ---------------------------
-It's important to monitor the progress of your batch job and troubleshoot if needed.

-- **Monitor Output:** Keep an eye on the terminal for real-time output that indicates the progress of the batch job.
-- **Error Handling:** Watch out for error messages and be prepared to debug if necessary.
+While the batch job is running, it's important to monitor its progress to ensure that everything is proceeding as expected.
+You can keep an eye on the terminal for real-time output that indicates the progress of the batch job.
+Additionally, you should watch out for error messages and be prepared to debug if necessary.

+Here's an example command to monitor MDANSE processes using the `watch` command:

 .. code-block:: bash

    # Example command to monitor MDANSE processes
    watch -n 1 'ps aux | grep mdanse'

+This command will display a list of MDANSE processes in the terminal, allowing you to check their status.

 Step 6: Reviewing Batch Job Results
 -----------------------------------
-After completion, analyze the results generated by the batch job.

-- **Accessing Results:** The output will be JSON files in the specified directory.
+After the batch job is completed, it's time to analyze the results generated by the batch job.
+The output will typically be JSON files stored in the specified output directory.

-- **Data Interpretation:** Write scripts to parse and understand the output data.
+You can use a scripting language like Python to read and process these JSON files.
+Here's a Python script example to read and plot results from JSON files:

 .. code-block:: python